-PRELIMINARY PROSPECTUS (Subject to Completion) Dated .
-2023
+PRELIMINARY PROSPECTUS (Subject to Completion) Dated May 19, 2023

-American Depositary Shares
+3,500,000 American Depositary Shares

-Representing Class A Ordinary Shares
+Representing 35,000,000 Class A Ordinary Shares

-We are offering American depositary shares of NaaS Technology Inc. ("ADSs").
+We are offering 3,500,000 American depositary shares of NaaS Technology Inc. ("ADSs") directly to certain investors.
 Each ADS represents ten of our Class A ordinary shares, par value \$0.01 per share.

 Our ADSs are listed on the Nasdaq Capital Market, under the symbol "NAAS."
-On April 28, 2023, the closing trading price for our ADSs, as reported on Nasdaq Capital Market, was US\$8.83 per ADS.
+On May 18, 2023, the closing trading price for our ADSs, as reported on Nasdaq Capital Market, was US\$7.21 per ADS.

 Our issued and outstanding share capital consists of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares.
 In respect of matters requiring the votes of our shareholders, holders of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares vote together as one class; holders of Class A ordinary shares are entitled to one vote per share, holders of Class B ordinary shares are entitled to two votes per share.
 Each Class B ordinary share and each Class C ordinary share is convertible into one Class A ordinary shares at any time by the holder thereof, while Class A ordinary shares are not convertible into Class B ordinary share or Class C ordinary shares and 1,398,659,699 Class C ordinary shares, which account for an aggregate of 90.6% of the voting power represented by all our issued and outstanding shares.
 Our currently effective memorandum and articles of association prohibits any Class B ordinary shares held by NewLink from being disposed of or otherwise transferred to any person other than Mr. Zhen Dai and persons affiliated with him.
-Our currently effective memorandum and articles C ordinary shares to be automatically converted into Class A ordinary shares to any person other than Mr. Zhen Dai and persons affiliated with him.
-Zhen Dai and persons affiliated with him.
+Our currently effective memorandum and articles C ordinary shares to be automatically converted into Class A ordinary shares upon a transfer of such Class B ordinary shares or Class C ordinary shares to any person other than Mr. Zhen Dai and persons affiliated with him.
 See "Description of Share Capital."